sonicretro/s2disasm/readme.txt

-A disassembly of Knuckles the Echidna in Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.
+A disassembly of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.

+This branch in particular is a disassembly of Knuckles the Echidna in Sonic the Hedgehog 2.

 To build this, use build.bat if you're a Windows user, or build.sh otherwise.
 The built ROM will be called 's2built.bin'.